 Note that all illustrations above and use cases below assume a situation where all LFC Areas are part of the same balancing energy cooperations.
 This is not necessarily the case, particularly when considering that the Princess Elisabeth Zone is planned to be connected to the UK which is outside of the European Union.
 It is not certain if the UK will join the balancing cooperations by 2030, or if separate bilateral balancing energy cooperations could be set up.
-Nevertheless, in the case of Denmark, foreseen to be connected as from 2032 through Triton Link, the different LFC Areas should be part of the same balancing cooperation.
+Nevertheless, it is Elia's ambition to have such balancing cooperation with UK and Elia will launch discussions on this topic with UK.
+In the case of Denmark, foreseen to be connected as from 2032 through Triton Link, the different LFC Areas should be part of the same balancing cooperation.